Ijeoyibo/markdown-cv/index.md

 - Stay at home parent.
 Relocated from Lagos, Nigeria to Lynnwood WA where I gave birth to my 2 kids.
 - Maintained professional readiness by completing LinkedIn online courses in Data Visualization for Data Analysts, Power BI for Marketers, Business Analytics Foundations: Predictive, Prescriptive, and Experimental Analytics and Self-taught Python/Python Data Analytics in Progress
+- Tailoring.
+Source for materials, create designs and sew outfits from start to finish for clients

 __VETIVA CAPITAL LIMITED,__ Lagos, Nigeria